-Fellowships funded by the Scottish Rite Foundation of Virginia are available to graduate students admitted to the graduate program in speech-language pathology.
-Fellowships are restricted to Virginia residents who intend to pursue positions with language-impaired children in Virginia.
+Graduate assistantships are available on a competitive basis to both speechlanguage pathology and audiology students.
+In addition, fellowships funded by the Scottish Rite Foundation of Virginia are available to graduate students admitted to the graduate program in speech-language pathology.
+Scottish Rite Fellowships are restricted to Virginia residents who intend to pursue positions with language-impaired children in Virginia.